rbannist/AzureDiagnosticsMonitoringAnalytics_Intro301/README.md

 This guide shows the use of Azure Portal.

 There are two ways to trigger an alert in Azure:
-- Metric values - The alert triggers when the value of a specified metric crosses a threshold you assign in either direction
+- Metric values - The alert triggers when the value of a specified metric crosses a threshold that you assign in either direction.
-- Activity log events - An alert can trigger on every event, or, only when certain events occurs
+- Activity log events - An alert can trigger on every event, or, only when certain events occurs.

 You will setup a simple Activity log alert.